28mm/blast-radius/README.md

     * Docker compatible
   * Cons
     * Requires Terraform directory to be init, or else it will not work (even in Docker it also needs init)
-* [Pluralith]
-  * "_A tool for Terraform state visualisation and automated generation of infrastructure documentation_"
-  * Written in: Golang
-  * Pros
-    * Change Highlighting
-    * Apply plan within application
-    * Cost information
-    * Provides granular details on click
-    * Plan-to-plan comparison (tabs)
-    * Filter (by Created, Destroyed, Updated, Recreated)
-    * GUI (Graphical User Interface)
-    * Lots more features... there's so many!
-  * Cons
-    * More advanced features cost money (understandably)
-    * New and less tested